 Google Keyword Planner

 Go to Google Keyword Planner.
-Go to “Search for new keywords…” and under “Your product or service”, enter your keyword (eg. keywords), and select “Get ideas”
+Go to “Discover new keywords…” and under “Enter products or services closely related to your business”, enter your keyword (eg. keywords), and select “Get results”.

 Go to “Keyword ideas” to see individual keywords and their search volume.
 The Keyword Planner tool will suggest lots of keyword variations which may be a potential keyword you can use, that you may not have even thought of.
 Have a look at the Average Monthly Searches for your keyword, plus the keywords suggested by the planner tool.
 Pick one that is relevant.
 In this example, we might pick “long tail keywords”